Exergetic Port-Hamiltonian Systems Modeling Language: Interfaces

-An interface has a namespace, where we interpret each name as referring to a port.
-However, this is not the only ingredient to an interface, as each port has two associated attributes.
-This motivates the definition of \emph{packages}:
+The interface of a system is given by a namespace, where each name refers to a port.
+However, this is not all, as each port has two associated attributes.
+This motivates the definition of \emph{directories}: